Zakariya-1221/Project/README.md

 Implemented the Model-View-Controller (MVC) design pattern for a clear separation of code.
 Enabled users to perform arithmetic operations on natural numbers efficiently and intuitively.

-Glossary Web | Java, HTML

-Designed a website that takes in a text file and displays their terms and definitions in alphabetical order.
-Used data structures such as Stacks, Queues, Maps, and Sets to sort and organize files.
-Utilized HTML to create formatted pages and links.